Skip to main content Go to home page

 When you change how you use your PPR, your eligibility for the exemption can be affected.

-If you have experienced or are experiencing family or domestic violence, and this has led to you being absent from the property you previously occupied as your home, you may be eligible for ex gratia relief if the following conditions are met:
+If you have experienced or are experiencing family violence, and this has led to you being absent from the property you previously occupied as your home, you may be eligible for an exemption from land tax for up to 6 years if the following conditions are met:

 1. The land must be owned solely or jointly by you.

-2. The land was exempt as your PPR prior to your absence.
+2. The land was exempt as your PPR or used as your PPR for at least 6 consecutive months prior to your absence.

 3. You left your PPR due to family violence.